 Cooler (Fan / Heatsink)

 A non-OC regular graphics card comes with a basic GPU cooler with one fan only most of the time.
 On the other hand, an OC graphics card generally comes with dual or triple fans with a heatsink equipped with copper heatpipes for better heat dissipation.
-Some OC graphics cards also come with liquid cooling solution such as hybrid cooler with water cooling + fan or Water block cooling that is used with custom water cooling kit.
+Some OC graphics cards also come with a liquid cooling solution such as a hybrid cooler with a water cooling + fan or Water block cooling that is used with a custom water cooling kit.

 - Best Water Cooled Graphics Cards for High-end Gaming & Overclocking

-OC graphics cards generally have better components quality and does have more Voltage Regulator Modules (VRM) / Power Phases as to provide stable power during overclocking.
+OC graphics cards generally have better components quality and do have more Voltage Regulator Modules (VRM) / Power Phases to provide stable power during overclocking.
 This is because overclocking requires considerably more power from the power supply and it can lead to instability if the power supplied to the GPU is not stable and sufficient.

-Well it is obvious that an overclocked graphics card will perform better than a non-overclocked one especially in games.
+Well, it is obvious that an overclocked graphics card will perform better than a non-overclocked one, especially in games.
 The performance of an OC graphics card over the non-OC one can vary depending on the amount of overclocking and GPU.
 An overclocked graphics card may perform 5% to 15% better than a non-OC graphics card running on stock speeds.

 Models & Features

 All the major graphics card manufacturers have their own overclocked graphics card models.
 Some models come with less overclocking and some come with higher overclocking depending on their price and cooling involved.
 For example, Asus has their ROG STRIX series graphics cards, Gigabyte has AORUS graphics cards that are their flagship models and come with higher overclocking capability.
-These high-end overclocked graphics card models also come with extra features such as RGB lighting, metal backplate and high performance silent fans.
+These high-end overclocked graphics card models also come with extra features such as RGB lighting, metal backplate, and high-performance silent fans.

 Must Read: Guide on how to overclock graphics card

-OC graphics cards consume higher power than the non-OC graphics cards.
+OC graphics cards consume higher power than non-OC graphics cards.
 Also, an OC graphics card may come with additional 6-pin / 8-pin PCI-E power connectors.
 So, if you are buying an overclocked graphics card then you may have to buy higher wattage PSU than what is recommended for a non-OC graphics card with the same GPU.